 * Click here to read the Plan *

-Sonoma Garden Park’s beloved Harvest Market is officially reopening for the season on Saturday, April 14, from 9 a.m. to 1 p.m. – just in time for Earth Week.
+Sonoma Garden Park’s beloved Harvest Market is officially reopening for the season on Saturday, April 21, from 9 a.m. to 12 p.m.
 The Harvest Market will remain open every Saturday through late summer.